WuttipatNilsiri/StopWatch/README.md

 Why does appending 100,000 chars to a String take more than 2X the time to append 50,000 chars?

-ans : from my compute it is 2X times, I think it because everytime that add char to String
+ans : from my compute it isn't 2X times, I think it because everytime that add char to String
-      that String longer will take long time to compute
+      that String longer will take long time to compute and maybe it depend to SSD and RAM